ISO 20022 GUIDE

 What’s the impact of ISO 20022 on Universal Confirmations?

-For many smaller financial institutions, where adhering to the level of SLA required under SWIFT gpi is not feasible, a smaller scope of messaging types and a lower-level response time mandate is being implemented.
-This is called Universal Confirmations.
-Only Customer Transfers are required to provide a response to the SWIFT Tracker, and the response has a slower SLA response time.
+For many smaller financial institutions, where adhering to the level of SLA required under Swift GPI is not feasible, they use Universal Confirmations, a smaller scope of messaging types that have a lower level response time mandate.
+Only customer transfers are required to respond to the Swift GPI Tracker, and the response has a slower SLA response time.
+This task is not related to high-value payment schemes migrating to ISO 20022.
+The impact is on Credit Transfers (MT103 migrating to PACS.008).

-ACI Worldwide has solutions for your financial institution to support SWIFT gpi, Universal Confirmations and ISO 20022.
+ACI Worldwide has solutions for your financial institution to support Swift GPI, Universal Confirmations, and ISO 20022.

 A Guide to ISO 20022 Implementation Strategies